 Depending upon the location of the storage facility, pipeline transportation may also be required.
 Storage facilities located within the Company’s distribution system or on the interstate pipeline are preferable to those located “off-system”.
 Off-system storage requires additional pipeline transportation and may limit the flexibility of the resource.
 Cascade does not own its own storage facility and therefore must contract with storage owners to access a portion of their storage capacity.
 In 1994, Cascade had two contracts for utilization of underground storage located at Jackson Prairie (SGS-1).
 SGS-1 service is contracted directly from NWP and additional SGS-1 service was assigned from Avista Corporation for Cascade's use.
 Both of these contracts provided daily deliverability and seasonal inventory capacity.
 However, Avista declined to extend its agreement with Cascade and the Avista storage service was no longer available following the 2006/07 heating season.

 Consequently, Cascade entered into an Agreement with Northwest Pipeline for additional Jackson Prairie storage service that will replace the access to storage that was available through the Avista storage contract.
-The new Agreement will provide Cascade with twice the amount of daily deliverability of the Avista agreement (30,000 Dth/d vs. 15,000 Dth/d) with approximately the same annual storage quantity.
+The new Agreement will provide Cascade with twice the amount of daily deliverability of the Avista agreement (30,000 vs. 15,000 Dths/d) with approximately the same annual storage quantity.
 The Jackson Prairie expansion will be fully operational by late Fall 2012.
-Cascade has also entered into a companion transportation Agreement with Northwest Pipeline for the transportation of gas supplies stored under this Agreement to Cascade’s service area.
+Cascade has also entered into a companion Transportation Agreement with Northwest Pipeline for the transportation of gas supplies stored under this Agreement to Cascade’s service area.

 The Company also has contracted for service (LS-1) from NWP's Plymouth, Washington LNG facility.
 Both Jackson Prairie facilities and the Plymouth facility are located directly on NWP's transmission system.
 Therefore, storage withdrawal rates can be changed several times during an individual gas day to accommodate weather driven changes in core customer requirements.
 This type of operating flexibility would not necessarily be available with off-system storage.
 The Company’s contracted storage services as of the last IRP (2010) are summarized below.
 Cascade has recently acquired two additional storage accounts at Jackson Prairie.
 Those will be discussed in more detail later in this section.

 TABLE 5-1